 - Sleep disruptions

 It’s also crucial to see your doctor if a chronic smoking-related cough changes in any way.
-Using Hyfe App to track your cough can help identify any variations in cough patterns.

 Some symptoms need urgent medical care.
 For instance, coughing up blood is a medical emergency because it could cause aspiration.
 You should seek help right away.
 Additionally, bloody sputum may indicate lung cancer.